-- On the first occasion in a term, the student's device will be kept securely at the General Office, labelled with the student's name.
-The student is permitted to collect their device at the end of the school day. - 2.
-If a student's device is confiscated on a second occasion during a term, the student's device will be kept securely at the General Office, and they will be spoken to by a Deputy Principal or HoD of Student Development who will also contact the student's parent/guardian.
-The student is permitted to collect their device at the end of the school day - 3.
-On the third occasion during a term that a student does not comply with school expectations, the device will be confiscated and kept securely at the General Office.
-The student's parent / quardian will be contacted and the device will only be returned to the parent/quardian.
+- 1. On the first occasion in a term that a student does not comply with school expectations, the student's device will be confiscated and kept securely at the General Office, labelled with the student's name.
+A08 administration staff will contact the student's parent/guardian to advise them.
+The student is permitted to collect their device at the end of the school day. - On the second and any subsequent occasion in a term that a student does not comply with school expectations, the device will be confiscated and kept securely at the General Office.
+The student's parent/guardian will be contacted and the device will only be returned to the parent/guardian.

 NOTE: Teachers should promptly take devices to the office for safe-keeping and so they can be collected by the student at the end of the school day.
 If a device is confiscated towards the end of the school day and the teacher will not be able to take it to the office directly at the end of the school day, they should attempt to contact the office to find out if the student has previously had their phone confiscated.
-Unless it is the third or more occasion that a student has had their phone confiscated, the teacher may return the phone directly to the student before recording the confiscation with the office
+Unless it is the second or more occasion that a student has had their phone confiscated, the teacher may return the phone directly to the student before recording the confiscation with the office.